I am a content writer and Hubpages contributor. I am a lover of music, culture and fashion and adore the overlap of the three topics.

-Just like Dickies, Levi's is another brand that become fashionable over time.
-The original Levi's jeans were designed for workers of the mines.
+Just like Dickies, Levi's is another brand that became fashionable over time.
+The original Levi's jeans were designed for workers in the mines.
 This is why they were so strong and reliable.
-As time went on, people adopted these durable jeans in everyday life, and now Levi's have grown to become one of the most successful clothing brands of all time.
+As time went on, people adopted these durable jeans in everyday life, and now Levi's has grown to become one of the most successful clothing brands of all time.
 Levi's had a head start on Dickies, as Levis jeans were first introduced in the 1800s.

 The Story of Levi's Jeans